How to cook Palmyra Sprouts (Panang Kizhangu)?

 9. Turn off the flame and wait for 10 minutes.

-10. Open the pressure cooker and check for the doneness of panang kizhangu using a sharp knife.
+10. Open the pressure cooker and check the doneness of the panang kizhangu using a sharp knife.

 11. If it is cooked, you can easily insert the knife and take it back.

-12. If it is hard to insert, pressure cook for further 5-10 whistles or until done.
+12. If it is hard to insert, pressure cook for a further 5-10 whistles or until done.

 13. Once done, turn off the flame and rest it for 20 minutes.